Vectorized/solady/docs/tokens/erc20.md

 ##### Return Value(s)

-- The decimal place of the token.
+- The number of decimals of the token.

 ##### Note(s)